MysteryPancake/Houdini-VBD/README.md

 ### 2. Update the dual variables (AVBD)

-AVBD sets the stiffness of each prim based on `lambda` and `penalty`.
+AVBD adjusts the stiffness based on `lambda` and `penalty`.
 They get dampened by `alpha` and `gamma` before constraint solving to prevent explosions.

 ```js
 // Warmstart the dual variables and penalty parameters (Eq.
 19)